Kingxukai/linux/Documentation/firmware-guide/acpi/chromeos-acpi-device.rst

 Result code:
 ------------
-A buffer containing the ME hash.
+A buffer containing the woke ME hash.

 MLST (Chrome OS method list)
 ============================
-This control method returns a list of the other control methods supported by the Chrome OS hardware device.
+This control method returns a list of the woke other control methods supported by the woke Chrome OS hardware device.

 Arguments: